-You know what’s even better than the salsa in a jar?
+Do you know what’s even better than the salsa in a jar?
 Homemade salsa, of course!
-Nothing beats the fresh flavour of garden veggies, herbs and spices.
+Nothing beats the fresh flavor of garden veggies, herbs and spices.
 I can eat it right out of the bowl by itself (and I’ve done that on more than one occasion!).

 Unfortunately, I have a black thumb so I don’t have a garden with fresh veggies.
 Let’s just say I’m having trouble keeping the hostas alive this summer so I doubt veggies would stand a chance under my care.
 Good thing there is the farmer’s market and friends and family members with green thumbs.
 Finding fresh garden veggies and herbs is a non-issue.
 Making your own garden salsa couldn’t be easier!

 What to Serve with Garden Salsa

 Don’t you just want to dig in?
 So so good.
 Serve your Garden Salsa with some tortilla chips – bonus points if the chips are homemade too!
 Or just pour some into a dish and eat.
 I won’t judge, promise!
 Or top your taco salad, Mexican dishes and more with this tasty salsa.

 Can I Make This Salsa Ahead of Time